SourceBox-LLC/FineFoundry/docs/user-guide/inference-tab.md

   - `Deterministic` – lower temperature, shorter max tokens.
   - `Balanced` – default middle‑of‑the‑road settings.
   - `Creative` – higher temperature and longer responses.
+- **Dataset for sample prompts** dropdown
+  - Select **any saved dataset** from the database to sample prompts from.
+  - Click the refresh button to reload available datasets.
+  - Unlike Quick Local Inference (which only uses the training dataset), here you can test against any dataset.
+- **Sample prompts** dropdown
+  - Shows 5 random prompts from the selected dataset.
+  - Click the refresh button to get new random samples.
+  - Selecting a sample automatically fills the prompt text area.
 - **Prompt** text area
   - Multi‑line field for your instruction or question.
+  - Can be filled manually or by selecting a sample prompt above.
 - **Sliders**
   - **Temperature** – controls randomness.
   - **Max new tokens** – upper bound on generated tokens.
 - **Buttons**
   - **Generate** – runs inference using the shared `local_inference` helper.
   - **Clear history** – clears the shared conversation history (both here and in Full Chat View).
+  - **Export chats** – save your prompt/response history to a text file.
   - **Full Chat View** – opens the full‑screen‑style chat dialog (see below).
 - **Output list**
   - Shows a scrollable list of **Prompt / Response** pairs.
   - A subtle placeholder message appears when there are no responses yet.

 > 💡 **On the UI:** In the Inference tab screenshot above, this section lives under the "Prompt & responses" header.
 The **Full Chat View** button sits just below the history box on the right.

+> 💡 **Sample prompts vs Training tab:** The Inference tab lets you select **any saved dataset** for sample prompts, while Quick Local Inference in the Training tab automatically uses the dataset the model was trained on.
+This makes the Inference tab ideal for testing your model against different datasets.

 ### Generation behavior